smohadjer/boilerplate/README.md

-# boilerplate
-A boilerplate for responsive Websites
+A minimal boilerplate for responsive Websites

 **Features**
  * Runs a local server with live reload
  * Adds support for Sass